B.Sc.A. 1983 University of Saskatchewan.

 This work is attempting to understand the way in which forest management influences forest

-diversity, and in turn the ecosystem consequences of this diversity and its alterations.
-Much of this work recently has related to lichen and non-vascular plant importance to sub-boreal forests.
+diversity, and in turn the ecosystem consequences of this diversity and alterations in it.
+Much of this work has related to lichen and non-vascular (NV) plant importance to sub-boreal forests.
 The lichen and NV-plant floristics change significantly across the landscape, and from clearcut to old-growth.
 My lab has recently been using stable isotopes and specifically, the natural abundance of 15N to determine the significane of cyanolichens such Lobaria pulmonaria in the N balance of sub-boreal forests.
+Most recently, I've been investigating the ecology and physiology of sub-boreal mixotrophs (plants obtaining some of their C from other plants) and carnivorous plants in central BC.

 Sustainability at Canada's "Green University".

-I strongly believe that Universities should lead the way in all aspects of sustainability - research, teaching, outreach, and operations.
-While my overall research record has long addressed sustainability issues in natural ecosystems, I now serve on UNBC's Green University Committee and have begun to foster research projects that address our built-systems.
+I strongly believe that Universities should be leading the way in all aspects of sustainability - research, teaching, outreach, and operations.
+While my overall research record has long addressed sustainability issues in natural ecosystems, I now see a strong need for sustainability research in human-built environments.
+As such, I continue to serve on UNBC's Green University Planning Committee (GUPC - since 2007), as program committee member for the Pacific Institute for Climate Solutions (PICS) and am involved in collaborative research projects that address the sustainability of our campus.

 Recent Publications